- Your CONNECTION SESSION -

 Let me start by saying that we can shoot anywhere and I am often influenced by the environment in which I am shooting.
 It’s usually a good idea to choose a unique location that’s reflective of you both.
 Think about things that inspire you: consider places that have sentimental meaning for you or that’s fun or different about your hobbies, career or passions.
 Make it as personal as you can.
 The best locations are a mix of quirky and obscure.

 You can also take a different route and get out into nature.
-I have what I call my Victory Drive which is a five mile loop in my area where we simply chase the light.
+We will meet up, take a walk or a hike, and take pictures along the way, chatting, adventuring, connecting.
+I also have what I call my Victory Drive which a 5 mile loop around the mountain in New Paltz, stopping everywhere the light calls me!
 Me in my car, you in yours, stopping at many of the hundreds of places where the light hits just right.

 Get together and brainstorm.
 If your style is more modern and minimal you may want to pick a city block with modern storefronts, a building or restaurant with flare, an art museum or a parking garage with geometric architecture, or an industrial setting, just as some examples.